Muv-Luv: English localizations

 In the early 2010s, Mangagamer attempted to negotiate an English-language release of Muv-Luv and Muv-Luv Alternative, but talks broke down, and the translator unilaterally released an unofficial fan translation patch, effectively ending Mangagamer's efforts.
 In 2015, âge partnered with Degica to launch a Kickstarter campaign to officially release the Muv-Luv series in English.
 The campaign succeeded in late 2015 after raising over US$1.25 million, against an initial goal of $250,000.
 The campaign also met all of its stretch goals, including ports to PlayStation Vita and Android and English localizations of photonflowers* and photonmelodies♮ side-story collections.
 The English localization of the first Muv-Luv visual novel was released on Steam in July 2016, and Muv-Luv Alternative was released in September 2017.
 PS Vita versions of both games were released in June 2018.

 The English version of photonflowers* was released on Steam on August 3, 2019, and the English version of photonmelodies♮ was released on July 30, 2020.
 The English versions of Muv-Luv Unlimited: The Day After episodes 00 through 03 were released via Steam on February 5, 2021, marking the first English release of a Muv-Luv visual novel not directly funded by the 2015 Kickstarter.
 In addition to the crowdfunded Android version, the iOS port was also created.
-Mobile versions of Extra and Unlimited are planned to be released worldwide in Spring 2022, with Alternative set to release at a later date.
+Mobile versions of Extra and Unlimited were planned to be released worldwide in Spring 2022, with Alternative set to release at a later date.
+They were all released as part of Japan-only mobile game, Muv-Luv Dimensions, on July 11, 2023.